 Since I don’t like to wear a blinding highlight during the day, I love the MAC Cream Color Base in Hush applied lighting over the cheekbones.
 I really enjoy the natural look of this owing to its creamy texture and that’s why I didn’t bother with the other highlights I took along on holiday.
 This is subtle enough for the day and can be amped up if you are getting ready for a night out.
 So I feel that a highlight similar to this is the only one you need in your travel makeup bag.

 Packing eye makeup is when I literally go crazy.
 I pack multiple eye shadow palettes, liquid eye liners, pencil eye liners and all the mascaras I own.
 Yet when I am getting ready on vacation, I can barely be bothered with a coat of mascara.
-I don’t know why but I lose interest in eye makeup when I am travelling.
+For some reason, I lose interest in eye makeup when I am travelling.
 On most days I only applied a few coats of my favorite Chanel Volume De Chanel Mascara and that was it.
 If I was feeling a little fancy, I used one of the L’Oréal Infallible 24 Hr Eyeshadow colors on my lids (the easiest and most long wearing eyeshadow on earth) and called it a day.
 I hardly ever wore liquid liner and didn’t even crack open the eye shadow palettes I had packed up so ambitiously.
 I always tamed my unruly brows though using the L’Oréal Brow Stylist Plumper.
 So essentially it only makes sense to take products that provide maximum effect with minimum effort and do not need brushes to be applied.

 Lipsticks are another item that I pack an entire horde of but only wear the very sheer, creamy ones.
 This time I inadvertently reached for MAC Patisserie (nude) and MAC Brave (pink) on repeat.
 This is because these colors work during the day or night with any makeup look and outfit you might have on.
 They are both very creamy which means that they aren’t too long wearing, but who cares about that on holiday.
 Having a statement lip color in your bag is never a bad idea.
 I, of course, had at least six of those, but only used the Rouge Allure from Chanel in the color Passion.
 This is a very intense red which makes me feel like a million dollars and makes The Husband look at me with googly eyes, so it is a great choice for a vacation.

 Here’s hoping I can help you streamline your makeup bag the next time you travel.
-And I will revisit this post to remind myself that I certainly don’t need a makeup bag that weighs a ton and which The Husband pretends hurts his arm when he is putting it in my suitcase.
-I am constantly trying to simplify my life and maybe help some of you who are currently reading do the same.
+And I will revisit this post to remind myself that I certainly don’t need a makeup bag that weighs a ton and which The Husband pretends hurts his arm when he is putting in my suitcase.
+I am constantly trying to simplify my life and maybe help some of you do the same.
 So my new found makeup packing formula will now be to take only what I know works, can be applicable to various scenarios and does not require constant checking and reapplying.
 Thanks for reading.